apatel-12/es_code2/README.md

 Ultimately, the application is supposed to be a robust management platform for their employees to manage their personal information, submit timesheets, and perform a host of other data management tasks.
 For now, though, all they want is a prototype of a few basic functions to demo to the CIO.

 They want us to fix this demo, and fast!
 It's Monday and they need to show something to the CIO on Friday.
-(Note: for the sake of this exercise, assume you have to fix what's here rather than doing something completely from the ground-up)
+(Note: for the sake of this exercise, assume you have to fix what's here rather than doing something completely from the ground-up).

 ## The application needs to do the following for the sake of the demo:
 * Allow employees to login and edit their employee records